-- Consider ways to distribute food to students. - If there is community spread of COVID-19, design strategies to avoid distribution in settings where people might gather in a group or crowd.
+- Consider sites for pick-up or distribution of food to students. - If there is community spread of COVID-19, design strategies to avoid distribution in settings where people might gather in a group or crowd.
 Consider options such as "graband-go" bagged lunches or meal delivery. - Consider alternatives for providing essential medical and social services for students. - Continue providing necessary services for children with special healthcare needs or work with the state Title V Children and Youth with Special Health Care Needs (CYSHCN) Program.